Finture/Flowee-BPMS-Docs/content/update/minor/721-to-722/_index.md

 1. Update the Camunda libraries and applications inside the application server.
 2. Migrate custom process applications.

-Before starting, ensure you have downloaded the Camunda 7.22 distribution for the application server you use.
+Before starting, ensure you have downloaded the Flowee BPMS.22 distribution for the application server you use.
 This contains the SQL scripts and libraries required for the update.
 This guide assumes you have unpacked the distribution to a path named `$DISTRIBUTION_PATH`.

 # Camunda Spin
  We’ve moved the `camunda-spin` project from its [previous location](https://github.com/camunda/camunda-spin) into the [mono repository](https://github.com/camunda/camunda-bpm-platform).
 We’re no longer versioning it independently.
 Instead, we’ve integrated it into the 7.X.Y versioning scheme, so you can conveniently declare Camunda `7.22.0-alpha1` to use the latest release of Camunda Spin.